Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

 \subsection{Extended Comparison between Naive Reasoning Distillation and MBT}

-In Section~\ref{sec:sec5.1}, we examined whether naive reasoning distillation from a stronger teacher model can serve as an effective alternative to explicit metacognitive regulation.
-Focusing on the MuSiQue benchmark with a 4B model, we showed that while distillation preserves reasoning accuracy, it induces severe degeneration and bloated output length, ultimately resulting in poor AES.
-In contrast, MBT stabilizes the generation process, yielding more efficient and reliable reasoning.
-In this section, we extend this analysis to all model scales and benchmarks (Table~\ref{tab:tabA6_distill_vs_mbt}), providing a comprehensive comparison that clarifies why and when metacognitive regulation is essential.
+Section~\ref{sec:discussion:matched_control} asked whether naive reasoning distillation from a stronger teacher model can serve as an alternative to explicit metacognitive structuring.
+On MuSiQue at the 4B scale, distillation preserved accuracy but raised degeneration counts and output length, with negative AES.
+MBT keeps generation bounded.
+This section extends the analysis to all model scales and benchmarks in Table~\ref{tab:distill_vs_mbt}.

-\paragraph{The Fragility of Naive Distillation} As shown in Table~\ref{tab:tabA6_distill_vs_mbt}, naive reasoning distillation (gpt-oss-distill) consistently struggles with structural instability across all model sizes.
-Despite achieving competitive accuracy scores (EM, F1, LLM), these distilled models exhibit a high frequency of degeneration and excessively long traces.
-This behavior leads to uniformly negative AES values, indicating that any accuracy gains are negated by substantial inefficiencies.
-The instability is particularly acute on challenging OOD benchmarks like MuSiQue, where distilled models fail to terminate reasoning effectively.
+\paragraph{Limitations of Naive Distillation} Table~\ref{tab:distill_vs_mbt} shows that naive reasoning distillation has structural instability.
+The EM, F1, and LLM scores are competitive, but degeneration counts are high and traces are long, so AES is negative.
+The instability is most pronounced on the OOD benchmark MuSiQue, where distilled models do not terminate effectively.

-\paragraph{The Impact of Metacognitive Regulation} Conversely, both MBT-S and MBT-R drastically curtail degeneration and reasoning length across all settings while preserving accuracy.
-MBT thus achieves consistently positive AES values, demonstrating a robust accuracy-efficiency trade-off.
-Notably, on MuSiQue, MBT maintains strong positive AES even at the 4B scale.
-This highlights that metacognitive behaviors are most effective under high reasoning complexity, where uncontrolled exploration is otherwise prone to occur.
-These results reinforce the central claim of our work: simply distilling reasoning traces is insufficient.
-Instead, explicitly injecting metacognitive behaviors enables models to regulate when and how to reason, ensuring stability and efficiency across varying scales and distribution shifts.
+\paragraph{Effect of Metacognitive Structuring} MBT-S and MBT-R reduce degeneration and length across all settings while preserving accuracy.
+MBT therefore has positive AES in most cells of Table~\ref{tab:aes_extended}.
+The exceptions are two mildly negative LLM-judge cells for MBT-R on 4B HotpotQA and 2WikiMultiHopQA, where Base is already close to the judge's ceiling.
+On MuSiQue, MBT keeps positive AES at the 4B scale.
+The structure helps most when reasoning complexity is high and uncontrolled exploration is otherwise common.
+These results are consistent with the claim that distilling trace content is not sufficient and that explicit five-phase structuring shapes when and how the model reasons.